zander-apalit/zander-apalit.github.io/readme.md

 2. Click on the ``_config.yml`` file.
 This file is where you'll adjust various sections of your website.
 3. Configure this file to your liking.
 Fields such as the website title, description, and social media links can be edited.
 Additional instructions are located within the file.
 4. When you're satisfied with the configuration, click on the ``Commit changes`` button in the top right.
+5. Click on the ``Commit changes`` button in the bottom right of the dialogue box that appears.

 ##### 4. Upload your resume to your website
 Finally, it's time to upload your resume to your website.